jaymoulin/docker-jdownloader/README.md

 docker exec jdownloader configure email@email.com password
 ```

-Everything else can be configurable on your MyJDownloader account : https://my.jdownloader.org/index.html#dashboard
+Everything else can be configurable on your MyJDownloader account : https://my.jdownloader.org/index.html#dashboard.

+DON'T FORGET TO CHANGE YOUR DEFAULT DOWNLOAD FOLDER to `/Downloads`

 Appendixes
 ---